flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 const incAndCube = (x) => cube(inc(x));
 ```
+In this way, if future requirements involve adding 1 then squaring, we can easily switch `cube` to `square` without changing it in three places.

-Oops, you might feel like it doesn't make any difference.
-To be honest, I feel the same way.
+You might feel like it doesn't make any difference.
 But don't worry, the process of iterative improvement often starts with small steps that may seem trivial.
 By continuously refining our code, we can achieve more extensible and reusable solutions.

 ### Recursion
+You might feel that the `cube` function does not appear very extensible: what if the requirement changes to multiplying a number by itself 999 times?

 To make the cube function more extensible, we can create a recursive `repeat` function which accepts a parameter representing the number of repetitions.

 #### Expansion
-**Think about this question: what will happen if we use `repeat` to multiply a number by itself 1000 times?**
+**Let's think about this question: what will happen if we use `repeat` to multiply a number by itself 999 times?**
-We will first come to the expansion phase, as it will generate a massive expression involving 1000 multiplication operations.
+We will first come to the expansion phase, as it will generate a massive expression involving 999 multiplication operations gradually.
 For example, `x * x` for once, `(x * x) * x` for twice.

 #### Contraction
 After finished the expansion phase, we start to shrink the large expression to a single number.
 We can do this by having `(result of each multiplication) * (next number)`.